danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/sfdc/base/sfdc_base_doc.md

 {% docs sfdc_pov_source %}

-Custom source table: This table contains data on the proof of value.
+This table contains data on the proof of value.
+Note the API name for this source remained proof_of_concept after renaming of the SFDC custom object.

 {% enddocs %}

 {% docs sfdc_professional_services_engagement_source %}

-Custom source table: This table contains data on the professional services engagement.
+This table contains data on the professional services engagement.
+Note the API name for this source remained statement_of_work after renaming of the SFDC custom object.

 {% enddocs %}